cased/hubproxy/README.md

 ### Schema

-The database schema is defined in `internal/storage/sql/schema.sql`.
 Here's a simplified version (actual types may vary by database):

 ```sql
 CREATE TABLE events (